moadams847/AdminComp-Docs-Dashboard/README.md

 ## Motivation

 This project for admins of [AdminComp Docs Site](https://zen-ptolemy-6bcc40.netlify.app/).
-This is to enable them edit parts of the site without touching a single line of code.
+This is to enable them edit parts of the site in real time without touching a single line of code.

 ## Screenshot